microeinhundert/docker-homelab/README.md

 - traefik.*
 - bitwarden.*

-All subdomains should have their CNAME record pointing to the main domain.
+All subdomains should have their CNAME record point to the main domain.

 ## Docker